medialab/hyphe-traph/fosdem2018/index.md

 ## About balancing

-Binary search trees can degrade to `O(n)` access - same as the linked list - if unbalanced.
+Binary search trees can degrade to linked lists if unbalanced.

 We tried several balanced BSTs implementations: treap & red-black.